SurajTrainer/FrontEnd-Web-Development/Interview preparation/readme.md

         Higher Specify wins - for instance , an Id selector beats a class selector.
         Inline styles are the most specific.

+        // Fourth Day / part

+Q.12 - Describe the z-index property and how it affects stacking order?
+Ans .
+Z-index property controls stacking order.
+        Higher value places element in front.
+        Key for visual hierachy in complex layouts.

+Q.13 -  What is the CSS position property , and what are its use?
+Ans .
+Position property determines an element's positioning method .
+        Values :
+        static (default) : Element follow normal flow. relative : Positioned relative to normal position. absolute : Positioned relative to nearest positioned ancestor. fixed : positive relative to viewport.
+        sticky : Positioned based on user's scroll position.

+Q.14 - Explian the concept of a CSS sprite and its benifits?
+Ans .
+CSS sprite ia a single image with multiple images/icons.
+        Purpose : Reduce HTTP requests, enhancing webside perfomance.
+        Technique : Display specific part of the sprite using CSS  background-position.
+        Benifits : Bandwidth saving , faster image laoding.

+Q.15 - What is the "Cascading" in Cascading style sheet?
+Ans .
+"Cascading" in CSS refers to the priority order for conflicting rules.
+        CSS hierarchy : inline , internal, external , and user-defined styles.
+        This hierarchy defines style precedence for flexibility and specificity.

+Q.16 - What is the difference between a Class  and an Id?
+Ans .
+CLASS :
+        Can be applied to several components.
+        used to group  together related items.
+        Example : Styles all heading of the header.
+      ID :
+        Can be applied to one element only. used to  identify a certain elements.
+        Example : Customizing main navigation bar of web page.